- Uncommon Journeys

 Voluntourism: Looking Good or Doing Good?

 The recent boom in tour companies offering international “voluntourism” opportunities has fueled the desire to volunteer.
 As a result, increasing numbers of voluntourists are paying to participate in projects that do not offer constructive help.
-They have been described as “new colonialists,” engaging in projects that are designed only with the enjoyment of volunteers in mind.
+They've been described as “new colonialists,” engaging in projects that are designed only with the enjoyment of volunteers in mind.
 Richard Stupart describes it as “morally ambiguous catnip for traveling narcissists.”
-So, what could possibly be wrong with helping the “unfortunate?”
+So what could possibly be wrong with helping the “unfortunate"?
 Read on.

 The trips are personally transformative for voluntourists, but host countries often see tourism revenue as the only benefit.